Splunking: impressive messaging all B2B marketers should aspire to.

 The BRC - business reply card

-Never over-think what you think people think.
+Please, never over-think what you think people think.

 overthinking-internet-marketing